v1 Loading…

 POST loading…

 Call this from your backend server — never from the browser.
 Pass the token from the client and your secret API key.
-The response tells you everything about the connection in under 40ms.

 Request Body